Article

 Are There Really Bears in Big Bear Lake?

 Yes — black bears do live in and around Big Bear Lake.
-While sightings are rare, they are part of the local ecosystem in the San Bernardino Mountains.
-These shy animals typically avoid people, but it’s important to understand their presence and behavior, especially if you plan to hike or camp in the area.
+While sightings are rare, these shy animals are part of the natural ecosystem of the San Bernardino Mountains.
+They typically avoid people, but it’s helpful to understand their behavior, especially if you plan to hike or camp in the area.

 Why Is It Called Big Bear Lake If You Rarely See Bears?